-- 4.14.
-Organisations that are not Eligible Organisations and not Partner Organisations but that are named as organisational participants on an application will be Other Organisations. - 4.15.
+- 4.6.
+Organisations that are not Eligible Organisations that are named as organisational participants on an application will be Other Organisations. - 4.7.
 Other Organisations are not required to make a cash or in-kind contribution to the project, but must be relevant to and involved with the project.